ChristoffBo/homeassistant/README.md

 Most Addons are from Alex Belgium

-I use these on my home assistant and dont like having 30 repos added on my homeassistant
+I use these on my home assistant and dont like having a bunch of repos added on my homeassistant

 For all other addons please use below